Mount Gambier Airport: Rex Airlines

 In 2002, Australiawide Airlines, a consortium of former Ansett Australia employees acquired Hazelton Airlines and Kendell Airlines to form a new regional airline.
 Rex Airlines continues to operate daily flights between Adelaide, Mount Gambier and Melbourne.

 QantasLink

 In 2009, QantasLink announced it was exploring further services into regional South Australia, including flights to Mount Gambier.
 The airline has announced it will introduce a new air service between Adelaide to Port Lincoln, however QantasLink says while Port Lincoln is its primary focus, it will explore further expansion into regional areas.

 In 2014, QantasLink announced a further 1 of 2 destinations were under consideration – Mount Gambier and Whyalla.
 The new service was awarded to Whyalla.

 In 2020, QantasLink announced further expansion of regional routes, with flights from Mount Gambier to Adelaide and Melbourne commencing in March 2021, using Dash 8 300 Series aircraft.
 After only six weeks of flying to Mount Gambier, QantasLink increased the frequency on the Adelaide route from 5 weekly return flights to 12.
-This was part of an partnership between Qantas and the SA Government to establish a base at Adelaide Airport.
+This was part of a partnership between Qantas and the SA Government to establish a base at Adelaide Airport.

+On April 14, 2026 Qantas announced the Adelaide route due to fuel shortages and declining demand was to end on May 18, 2026.